 BLM is amending the Ring of Fire Resource Management Plan

 (RMP) to evaluate whether to retain the Special Recreation Management Area designation for the Haines Planning Area

 , and whether any part of the planning area meets the criteria for designation as an Area of Critical Environmental Concern.
-BLM released the Draft RMP Amendment / Draft Environmental Impact Statement for the Haines Planning Area in December 2012.
+BLM released the Draft RMP Amendment and EIS for the Haines Planning Area in December 2012.
 In March 2014, BLM announced a delay in the Haines amendment, due to new scientific information related to mountain goats in the area.
-BLM will develop a new alternative for public review and comment period.
+BLM will develop a new alternative for public review and comment in 2015.

 BLM is also preparing to amend the Ring of Fire RMP to address the 730-acre Campbell Tract Facility administrative site and Special Recreation Management Area in Anchorage.
 Visit the Campbell Tract land use planning Web page for further details.